aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 https://calendly.com/rdstools/30min.

 ## Prerequisites
-The Script will only works on windows with PowerShell Script and Excel Sheet .
-The Excel sheet is needed for the rds recommendation.
-You can still run the Tool without excel Sheet it will just not generate the RDS instance Recommendation.
-Sqlserver Module needed to be importnaed and installed into your powershell.
-TCP port has to be opened to your Sql Server(s).
+The tool only works on Windows with PowerShell Script and Excel Sheet.
+The Excel sheet is needed for the RDS recommendation.
+You can still run the tool without the Excel Sheet; however, it will not generate the RDS instance recommendation.
+The Sqlserver Module needs to be imported and installed into your PowerShell.
+TCP port needs to be opened to your Sql Server(s).
 ## Installation
-1.Download the Tool on c:\ drive
+1. Download the tool to the C:\  drive.

-2.extract the zip file on c:\RDSTools
+2. Extract the zip file to  C:\RDSTools.

-3.Once unzipped it should look like this:
+3. Once unzipped, it should look  like this: c:\RDSTools c:\RDSTools\IN c:\RDSTools\Out

-    c:\RDSTools

-    \c:\RDSTools\IN

-    \c:\RDSTools\Out

-    \c:\RDSTools\upload
+    c:\RDSTools\upload

 The Tool can run in automated mode or Manual :